 The Migratory Bird Treaty Act (MBTA) of 1918 provides protection for bird species native to North America.
 The project area is in the Mississippi Flyway, a bird migration route which follows the Mississippi River, the Missouri River, and the Lower Ohio River in the United States.
 A variety of migratory birds might occur in the project areas, some as migrants and some as breeders, depending on the time of year.
 Year-round residents would also be present.
-The soil boring construction disturbance would cause temporary minor adverse impacts.
+The nearby Howell Island Conservation Area to the west of the Action Area and Johnson Island to the east, are undeveloped forested areas that provide migratory stopover habitat for birds using the Mississippi Flyway and habitat for year-round residents as well.
+The construction disturbance would cause temporary minor adverse impacts.
+Birds using the existing forested acres and the oldfields would be displaced by the development.
+The proposed wet lake/detention basin will provide some habitat for waterfowl, shorebirds, and other waterbirds.

 Although the bald eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
 The BGEPA prohibits unregulated take of bald eagles, including disturbance.
 The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
-The nearest known active bald eagle nest is north of East Cape Girardeau along the right ascending bank of the Mississippi River.
-This nest is further than 660 feet from any work area, so a disturbance permit is not required.
-If a bald eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted, and the National Bald Eagle Guidelines shall be implemented.
+The nearest known active bald eagle nest is along the left descending bank of the Missouri River just upstream of the Daniel Boone bridge.
+This nest is further than 660 feet from any work area so a disturbance permit is not required.
+If a bald eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted and the National Bald Eagle Guidelines shall be implemented.

-St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 13 September 2023.
-This review determined that there are no known archeological sites within the project area.
-The project is limited in scope to geotechnical borings.
-For these reasons, the USACE - St. Louis has made a "No Potential to Affect Historic Properties" determination.
+St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 20 December 2022.
+This review determined that there are no known archeological sites within the project area, but that the project area was in a culturally sensitive location.
+A Phase 1 Survey was requested by the District.